Tiling tripartite graphs with 3-colorable graphs: The extreme case: The extreme case

-Assume that $c$ is adjacent to at least $\Delta_3 t$ vertices in $A^{(2)}_{3}$ and at least $(1/2-\Delta_3)t$ vertices in $A^{(3)}_{2}$.
-In this case, if $c$ were placed into the partition corresponding to the identity permutation, then exchange $c$ with a typical vertex in the partition assigned to $(23)$, using cycle notation of permutations.
+Assume that $c$ is adjacent to at least $\alpha_3 T$ vertices in $A^{(3)}_{2}$ and at least $(1/2-\alpha_3)T$ vertices in $A^{(2)}_{3}$.
+In this case, if $c$ were placed into the partition corresponding to the identity permutation, then exchange $c$ with a typical vertex in the partition assigned to $132$.

-In a similar fashion, if there is a star with center in, say $A^{(1)}_{2}$, and leaves in, say $A^{(2)}_{1}$, then we will form a $K_{h,h,h}$ with respect to the permutation $(12)\in \Sigma_3$.
+In a similar fashion, if there is a star with center in, say $A^{(2)}_{1}$, and leaves in, say $A^{(1)}_{2}$, then we will form a $K_{h,h,h}$ with respect to the permutation $213\in \Sigma_3$.
 Again, if any such leaf or center was in the wrong partition, exchange it with a typical vertex in the other partition.

-The number of leaves in any set is at most $2h(\sqrt{\Delta_2} t+h)$ and the number of centers is at most $2(\sqrt{\Delta_2} t+h)$, the number of $C^{(i)}$ vertices is at most $3\sqrt{\Delta_2} t$.
-So, if $N$ is large enough, the total number of typical vertices in any $A^{(i)}_{j}$ which were exchanged is at most $(2h+6)\sqrt{\Delta_2} t$.
+The number of leaves in any set is at most $2h(\sqrt{\alpha_2}\, T+h)$ and the number of centers is at most $2(\sqrt{\alpha_2}\, T+h)$, the number of $\widetilde{C}_i$ vertices is at most $3\sqrt{\alpha_2}\, T$.
+So, if $N$ is large enough, the total number of typical vertices in any $A^{(j)}_{i}$ which were exchanged is at most $(2h+6)\sqrt{\alpha_2}\, T$.

-\subsubsubsection{Step~5: Completing the cover}
+\paragraph{Step~4: Completing the cover.}

-For some $\sigma\in \Sigma_3$, let ${\cal S}(\sigma)\stackrel{\rm def}{=}\left(S^{(1)}_{\sigma(1)},S^{(2)}_{\sigma(2)},S^{(3)}_{\sigma(3)}\right)$ be a triple of parts formed by the random partitioning after the exchange has taken place.
-The set $S^{(i)}_{\sigma(i)}$ is a subset of $A^{(i)}_{\sigma(i)}$.
-We have also ensured in Step~3 that $s_{\sigma}\stackrel{\rm def}{=}|S^{(1)}_{\sigma(1)}|=|S^{(2)}_{\sigma(2)}|=|S^{(3)}_{\sigma(3)}|$ and $s_{\sigma}$ is divisible by $h$.
+For some $\sigma\in \Sigma_3$, let ${\cal S}(\sigma)\stackrel{\rm def}{=}\left(S^{(\sigma(1))}_{1},S^{(\sigma(2))}_{2},S^{(\sigma(3))}_{3}\right)$ be a triple of parts formed by the random partitioning after the exchange has taken place.
+The set $S^{(\sigma(i))}_{i}$ is a subset of $A^{(\sigma(i))}_{i}$.
+We have also ensured in Step~3 that $s_{\sigma}\stackrel{\rm def}{=}\left|S^{(\sigma(1))}_{1}\right|=\left|S^{(\sigma(2))}_{2}\right|=\left|S^{(\sigma(3))}_{3}\right|$ and $s_{\sigma}$ is divisible by $h$.
 It is now easy to ensure that this triple contains a $K_{h,h,h}$-factor:

 First, take each star in ${\cal S}(\sigma)$ and complete it to form disjoint copies of $K_{h,h,h}$, using unexchanged typical vertices.
-This can be done if $\Delta_4$ is small enough.
+This can be done if $\alpha_4$ is small enough.
 Remove all such $K_{h,h,h}$'s containing stars.